JusticeMabugana/Brightlight-coffee-shop-analysis/README.md

 ## **Findings and Recommendations**

+**Revenue per location**
+   - Hell’s Kitchen generates the highest revenue, contributing 33.8%, while Lower Manhattan brings in the least, with 32.9%.

 **Busy days findings**

+   - Our busiest days are Mondays and Fridays, generating 30% of the week’s revenue
+   - Our least busy days are weekends (Sat and Sun), generating just under 28% of the week’s revenue

    - **Astoria** tends to be busiest from Wednesday to Friday, while the least active days are typically Tuesday and Saturday.
    - This pattern may be influenced by **Astoria's** location; if it is situated in a business district that sees less foot traffic on weekends, this could contribute to lower sales figures.